microsoft/playwright/docs/languages.md

 ## C#

-Playwright in C# is available in preview.
+Playwright for C# is available in preview.

 ```
 dotnet add package PlaywrightSharp